markofsuccess/Python-MongoDB-Milestone-Project-3/README.md

 ## Broswers

 * The website was tested on the Google Chrome browser, Safari, Firefox Quantum and Brave broswer to make sure that everything loaded smoothly and looked proper across different browsers.
-Test were succesful on all browsers, on Brave browser however the markers on the map dont show for some reason.
+Test were succesful on all browsers.
 * Google Chrome Version 76.0.3809.132
 * Brave Version 0.61.52 Chromium: 73.0.3683.86
 * Safari Version 12.1.2 (14607.3.9)